 Learning Principles: A Thinking Toolkit for Teachers (Module 1)

 The programme is described as a ‘thinking toolkit’ because it is intended to equip teachers with concepts and ways of thinking that can be applied practically in diverse aspects of their professional lives.
-Specifically, these tools will help to shape research-informed practice around the following five essential statements, which in turn link to the broader areas of inquiry outlined in parentheses:
+Specifically, these tools will help to shape research-informed practice around the following five essential statements:

 - Knows me (Culture, Structure, and Diversity)